eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/build_custom_agents.md

 ---
-title: Custom Agent Templates
+title: How to Build Custom Agent Templates
-description: References - Building Custom Agent Templates
+description: Reference - Building Custom Agent Templates
 ---
-Eidolon defines several useful [AgentTemplates](/docs/components/agent_templates/) out of the box, but for domain specific problems, you may need to create your own.
+Eidolon defines several useful built-in [AgentTemplates](/docs/components/agents/overview) out of the box, but for domain specific problems, you may need to create your own.

 ## Why